Pressure in ear: causes, symptoms, and relief techniques

 Clogged and muffled ear

 If there is no pressure, but your hearing performance becomes increasingly poor, there may be a completely harmless, simple cause: a clogged feeling in the ear and dull hearing can be caused by plugs of ear wax forming in the ear.
 A banal earwax plug affecting the external ear is perhaps the most frequent cause of pressure in the ear.
-This phenomenon is the direct consequence of the presence of specific receptors (baroreceptors), in the external auditory canal, that respond to pressure variations.
 The accumulation of ceruminous material and debris of the external auditory canal, when it causes a total closure of the canal, determines a consequent sensation of pressure in the ear and a reduction in hearing capacity.
 Hearing loss is transient because by removing the earwax, the hearing returns as it was previously.

 To loosen the plug, rinses are available in pharmacies.
 Your ENT doctor can remove particularly firm clogs.
 A less harmless cause is stress.
 This can be a sign of an impending hearing loss or tinnitus.
 If you think you have ear pressure from stress, apply the emergency brake.
 Use relaxation techniques (e.g. autognes training) and treat yourself to rest.